sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 ϵ\ :sub:`ik` ~ Normal(0, σ²)

 What about the alternative hypothesis, H\ :sub:`1`?
-The only difference between the null hypothesis and the alternative hypothesit is that we allow each group to have a different population mean.
+The only difference between the null hypothesis and the alternative hypothesis is that we allow each group to have a different population mean.
 So, if we let µ\ :sub:`k` denote the population mean for the *k*-th group in our experiment, then the statistical model corresponding to H\ :sub:`1`